Chingu-Solo/solo-koala-021/README.md

     echo "REACT_APP_GOOGLE_API_KEY=$YOUR_KEY" > .env.production
     yarn build

-After doing this, yarn will generate a build folder to you.
+After doing this, yarn will generate a build folder for you.
 This is what your http-server must execute

 Live version
 ------